We’ve talked at length about the future of SEO Strategy and current best practices, but what of the past?

 This one certainly took many by surprise!
 Ask an SEO ten years ago how relevant videos and photos were and they’d tell you little to not at all.

 The game has completely changed now.
 Our recent articles go over the changes rocking the marketing and SEO world today.
-Namely, the steady shift over from desktop to mobile and from mobile to voice and video search.
+Namely, the steady shift from the desktop to mobile and from mobile to voice and video search.

-While the phrase “content is king” still holds true it’s now the case that photos and elements of video are invaluable for a part of modern SEO work.
+While the phrase “content is king” still holds true it’s now the case that photos and elements of the video are invaluable for a part of modern SEO work.